qwertie/home/misc/Atlas-Shrugged-book-review.md

 - Wesley Mouch, who by the middle of the book seems to have more power than the president of the United States would have, if the president existed.
 The book never mentions a president, only a "Head of the State" (a seemingly minor character known only as Mr. Thompson, whose first brief appearance is halfway through the book).
 Rand explains in Chapter 2 that "nobody ever paid any attention to Wesley Mouch," but then Hank Rearden, who knows nothing about Washington except that all the big businesses have a "Washington man", hired Mouch as a lobbyist.
 Soon afterward, Mouch is the "Top Co-ordinator of the Bureau of Economic Planning and National Resources".
 The story of Mouch and his implausible rise to power is finally explained in one paragraph in Part 2 Chapter 6.

 - The elite Washington-friendly, anti-profit elites, whom we first encounter when Lillian Rearden invites them to her anniversary party: Bertram Scudder, Dr. Simon Pritchett and Balph Eubank.
-You can tell they are “intellectuals” because they everything they say is ridiculous.
+You can tell they are "intellectuals" because they everything they say is ridiculous.

 - Dr. Robert Stadler and Dr. Floyd Ferris of the State Science Institute.
 Robert Stadler, the official head of the SSI, was "the greatest physicist of his time" at the age of 30 and once said "Free scientific inquiry?
 The first adjective is redundant".
 At age 40 he endorsed the establishment of a State Science Institute, pleading "set science free of the rule of the dollar."
 Aside from this, Stadler is a figurehead who doesn't care about politics or life outside the realm of science.
 Meanwhile, Floyd Ferris, "co-coordinator", is a rotten pseudo-intellectual who seems to be the true head of the SSI.